shane-kercheval/shane-kercheval.github.io/_posts/2015-12-24-a-concise-business-plan-template.md

 - how do you address feedback, comments, questions, defects? what is the warranty?
 - how will you build a brand?
 - how are you going to get customers’ attention? which tactics will you use? where will you find them?
-- what is your sales process/funnel? how are you going to drive them threw you're sales process? how are you going to convince them to buy your product?
+- what is your sales process/funnel? how are you going to drive them through your sales process? how are you going to convince them to buy your product?
 - what are your expected conversion rates, cost of acquisition, customer lifetime value?

 ##Industry Analysis (Porter's Five Forces)